Imitation Learning with Stability and Safety Guarantees: Safe Imitation Learning Algorithm

-Step 1 can be solved using gradient based algorithm, e.g., stochastic gradient descent, or ADAM \cite{kingma2014adam}.
-The optimization in Step 2 is convex, and can be solved effectively using SDP solvers, e.g., MOSEK.
-The variable $Y$ in Step 3 accumulates the deviation from the constraint~\eqref{eq:connect_constr} as in integral control.
+3. $Y$-update: If $\norm{f(N^{k+1})Q^{k+1}-L^{k+1}}_F \leq \sigma$, where $\sigma > 0$ is the stopping tolerance, then the algorithm has converged, and we have found a solution to \eqref{eq:AMDD_opt}, so terminate the algorithm.
+Otherwise, update $Y$ and return to step 1.

-Since the loss function $\mathcal{L}(N)$ is generally nonconvex, and the constraint \eqref{eq:connect_constr} is also nonconvex, the proposed ADMM does not have the guarantee to converge to the global optima.
-However, any converged solution (even local optima) provides a safe NN controller with stability and safety guarantees.
+The unconstrained optimization in Step 1 can be solved using gradient based algorithm.
+The optimization in Step 2 is convex, and can be solved effectively using SDP solvers.
+The variable $Y$ in Step 3 accumulates the deviation from the constraint~\eqref{eq:connect_constr}.
+The individual steps are well-behaved: Gradient descent in Step 1 almost surely converges to local optima \cite{Jason2016GD} and Step 2 always obtains a global optimum.
+However, the loss $\mathcal{L}(N)$ and constraint \eqref{eq:connect_constr} are nonconvex and hence the proposed ADMM does not guarantee convergence to a global optima.
+Convergence properties of ADMM without convexity are still subject to ongoing research \cite{wang2019global}.
+However, any converged solution provides a safe NN controller with stability and safety guarantees.